Jvheaney/ru-social/README.md

 ### Meetups and Partnerships
 Once the craziness of Valentine's Day was over, we turned our attention back to getting RU Mine's name out there into the school.
-We decided doing a "Tims and Chill" (For my international friends, that Tim Horton's, a coffee shop), where we purchased jugs of coffee and packs of donuts to be given out for free in one of the halls.
+We decided doing a "Tims and Chill" (For my international friends, that is Tim Horton's, a coffee shop), where we purchased jugs of coffee and packs of donuts to be given out for free in one of the halls.
 It worked out really well, despite this looming threat of an unknown virus.
-We only lost a handful of hand sanitziers (get it?), and nobody got sick.
+We only lost a handful of hand sanitziers (pun intended), and nobody got sick.
 Woo!

-We were also in discussion with a student, that wanted to open a coffee shop (and since has), to make our own brand of coffee with him, to be served during a pop up.
+We were also in discussion with a student that wanted to open a coffee shop (and since has) to make our own brand of coffee with him, to be served during a pop up.
 Due to COVID-19 it fell through, but we were surprisingly close to having our own coffee floating around campus.

 We partnered with a handful of student groups as well, anything to get the name out there.